playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 Play will apply this evolution script to Developer A’s database.

 On the other hand, developer B will work on a feature that requires altering the User table.
-So she will also create the following `2.sql` evolution script:
+So they will also create the following `2.sql` evolution script:

 ```
 # Update User